 How do you adopt a child in foster care?
 It’s often a little scary because these families weren’t preparing to adopt.
 They shouldn’t worry though, the adoption procedure is essentially the same as any other adoption and much of it is a little easier.
 Below are the differences:

 Can the parents appeal?
-Yes, and in CPS cases the biological parents are provided a court appointed attorney if they appeal the termination, so appeals are more common.
+Yes, and in DCS cases the biological parents are provided a court appointed attorney if they appeal the termination, so appeals are more common.
 The appeal should be decided before an adoption is granted.
 This can delay the adoption by 6-8 months.
-Flowchart of Juvenile Court Appeals

-You may have to become certified to adopt if you are unrelated to the child see Adoption Certification.
-However, the process is simplified for foster parents because many of the requirements such as, fingerprint background checks and Child Abuse Central Registry checks were completed during licensing.
+You may have to become certified to adopt if you are unrelated or have no prior relationship to the child However, the process is simplified for foster parents because many of the requirements such as, fingerprint background checks and Child Abuse Central Registry checks were completed during licensing.
 Most of the home study is also complete and your agency can convert the licensing home study to be used for certification.

-Grandparents, great grandparents, aunts and uncles do not need to be certified.
+Grandparents, great-grandparents, aunts and uncles, great aunts and uncles (if recommended by DCS) and the licensed foster parents for the child do not need to be certified.
 If the relatives haven’t been licensed for foster care then a home study must be completed.
 The adoptions case manager will refer you for the home study.

 Subsidy is usually not available unless the child is adopted from foster care.
 Adoption subsidy is a federal subsidy to encourage the adoption of special needs children.
 The case manager will submit the application and you will be notified before the adoption about the monthly subsidy rate the child will receive.